 What if I use my camera for commercial purposes?

-In addition to business insurance or business equipment cover, if you use your device for commercial purposes then it may be a good idea to look into additional insurance.
-A standard camera insurance policy will not cover commercial use so it’s best to find a business specific policy..
+Professional photographers should look into business insurance or business equipment cover.
+A standard camera insurance policy will generally not cover commercial use so it's best to find a business specific policy.

 Professional indemnity insurance protects you in the event that an unhappy customer tries to make a claim against you or your business, whereas public liability insurance will protect you in the event that a member of the public is injured or has their property damaged as a result of your photographic equipment.

 If you take your expensive DSLR camera into dangerous areas for work (if you're a wildlife photographer for example), you'll probably need cover beyond what a basic business equipment insurance policy might include.

 Will my camera be covered when I travel?

 Most policies will provide the same level of cover for your device when you’re travelling.
 Of course, you need to check your policy documents to see what kind of cover is provided by your insurance policy.

 There tends to be a limit on the number of days that you’ll be covered when you’re not in the UK, and you’ll need to take the same safety measures with your device as when you’re at home: such as keeping it locked in your hotel room (preferably in a safe).

 If your policy will provide you with a replacement camera, you will need to bear in mind that most insurers will only send replacement cameras to UK addresses.

 Also, your travel insurance policy may potentially include some form of cover for your gadgets, and this could include your camera.